ncopa/lua-optarg/README.md

 ==========

-Simple command line option parser for Lua which uses GNU style option help text as specification - a lighter alternative to 'pl.lapp'.
+Simple command line option parser for Lua which uses GNU style option help text as specification.
+A lighter alternative to `pl.lapp`.

 It supports prefixed long option (eg. '--long-option'), short option (eg. '-h') s) and options with arguments.